How to Adopt

 Steps in our adoption process include:

-1) Filling out an application.
-Taking this step indicates you are truly interested in adopting a dog - it is not binding.
+1) Fill out an application online.
+Taking this step indicates you are truly interested in adopting a dog.
+It is not binding.

 2) If your application meets the requirements for the dog you're interested in, it will be screened through an initial interview with one of our volunteers.
-If your application does not meet the requirements, you will not be contacted.
+If your application does not meet the requirements, we will make every effort to let you know.
+However, we are all volunteers and in some cases you may not be contacted based on resource availability.

-4) If approved, details about your application are sent to the foster that has the dog that you're interested in.
-If the foster feels you are a match for their foster dog, they will call you to talk in detail about the dog, and possibly move to an in-person meeting.
-Meetings are not allowed until applications are fully approved.
+5) Your application file is sent to the foster home.
+If the foster feels you are a match for their foster dog, they will call you to talk in detail and possibly move to an in-person meeting.
+Meetings are allowed only after applications are fully approved.
+All family members (including resident dogs) must participate in meeting a new potential family member.
+(There may be an exception when adopting a puppy, which is at the foster's discretion)

 Our adoption fees include spay/neuter, microchip, heartworm and Lyme tests, rabies & distemper vaccinations (if old enough).
+The specific adoption fee for each adoptable dog is provided in their Petfinder listing.
 We are required to charge appropriate MN sales tax.
-The specific fee for each adoptable dog is provided in their Petfinder listing.

 Do You Have What It Takes?